What is SSL/TLS?

 - If you choose to use a self-signed SSL certificate, you can secure a connection to the site, but you cannot verify the identity of the site.
 As a result, browsers warn users about the authenticity of the server that they want to reach.

 What is the difference between a self-signed certificate and a purchased SSL certificate?

 Based on the needs of your website, you may decide to either create a self-signed certificate or purchase an SSL certificate.
 Browsers consider a a purchased SSL certificate to be more secure because they verify the identity of the server.

 - If your site only handles minimally sensitive data, it may be appropriate to create your own self-signed certificate.

 - If your site handles extremely sensitive data (such as credit card information), purchase an SSL certificate to create a more trustworthy connection for your customers.

-Can I get a free cPanel-signed SSL certificate for my cPanel DNSONLY server?
+Can I get a free cPanel-signed or self-signed SSL certificate for my cPanel DNSONLY server?

-cPanel, Inc. does not offer free self-signed hostname certificates for cPanel DNSONLY servers.
+cPanel, Inc. does not offer free signed or self-signed hostname certificates for cPanel DNSONLY™ servers.